cah6/cah6.github.io/_posts/technology/2018-08-21-nix-haskell-1.md

   /nix/store/4wvwj5rqkj3kxwmbl10p3ridarfp1djl-ghc-8.4.3
   /nix/store/vmrgjlzdvrk2aii6m0fn3rwajckrpwpx-ghc-8.4.3-doc
 ```
-Whoa whoa whoa, we don't want to BUILD all that.
+Whoa whoa whoa, we don't want to BUILD all that -- that would take forever.
 I'm not sure exactly why this happens, but
 my guess is that the only haskell packages that are cached for this commit are
 the ones listed in the raw.githubusercontent.com page I linked above.
 Since a new
 GHC version is using a new base and core packages, chances are that package versions